paulosilva86/swiftris/README.md

 swiftris
 ========

-Tetris written in Swift for the iOS platform
+Tetris written in Swift for iOS